xiaomo728/Pseudocode_Translator/README.md

 # pseudocode-translator
-A Java program for translating pseudocode.
+A Java program for translating simple pseudocode to Java/C.

 2020 May